List of Virginia state symbols

 This is a list of symbols of the United States Commonwealth of Virginia.
 Most of the items in the list are officially recognized symbols created by an act of the Virginia General Assembly and signed into law by the governor.
 The state nickname, The Old Dominion, is the oldest symbol.
-However, it is the only symbol that is not official.
-The other nickname, "Mother of Presidents", is also historic, as eight Virginians have served as President of the United States, including four of the first five: George Washington, Thomas Jefferson, James Madison, James Monroe, William Henry Harrison, John Tyler, Zachary Taylor, and Woodrow Wilson.
-Additionally, Sam Houston, president of the Republic of Texas, Fulwar Skipwith, the president of the Republic of West Florida, and Joseph Jenkins Roberts, the first president of Liberia were from Virginia.
+However, it, as well as Virginia's other nicknames, are not official.
+The nickname "Mother of Presidents" is also historic, as eight Virginians have served as President of the United States, including four of the first five: George Washington, Thomas Jefferson, James Madison, James Monroe, William Henry Harrison, John Tyler, Zachary Taylor, and Woodrow Wilson.
+Additionally, the nickname "Mother of States" comes from being the first state settled in the United States.
+As well, Sam Houston, president of the Republic of Texas, Fulwar Skipwith, the president of the Republic of West Florida, and Joseph Jenkins Roberts, the first president of Liberia were from Virginia.

 The state motto and seal have been official since Virginia declared its independence from the Kingdom of Great Britain.
 Virginia is one of only two states (the other being Mississippi with the Magnolia) to have the same plant for state flower and state tree, the Flowering Dogwood.
 Most of the symbols were made official in the late 20th century.